 PR Act 60 Chapter 3 (formerly Act 20) · Chapter 3 (formerly Act 20) · Chapter 9 (formerly Act 27)

 Call us today to schedule your initial consultation.Call (787) 641-8447

 Because many encouraging conditions come together to make the island of Puerto Rico as a first-rate investment destination that can be found nowhere else in the world at this particular time.

 Mr. Castellanos is personally supervising all legal and consulting work done by Castellanos Group, P.S.C., related to Puerto Rico Tax Incentives, including:

-» The Puerto Rico Film Industry Economic Incentives Act (Act 27 Of 2011)
+» The Puerto Rico Film Industry Economic Incentives Act (PR Act 60 Chapter 9, formerly Act 27)